nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * Pages you need to navigate to or buttons you need to press are enclosed in quotation marks like 'This page'.
 * Code you need to type are shown like `this code`.
 * Parameters you can type are capitalised, like _THIS_PARAMETER_.
-* Whatever **Gordon** is telling you in the terminal will be enclosed in larger shaded boxes
+* Whatever **Gordon** is telling you in the terminal will be enclosed in larger shaded boxes.
 ```
 like this output
 ```